marvin-garcia/AksWorkshop/README.md

 3. Run the script [create-aks.ps1](Scripts/create-aks.ps1) to create the AKS cluster You can read more about the command az aks create [here](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create).

 4. Once the cluster has been created, Download the credentials to your cluster by running the script [get-aks-credentials.ps1](Scripts/get-aks-credentials.ps1).

+5. For this project you will need an instance of MongoDB in the cluster.
+The recommended way of doing so is using Helm.
+Helm is a Kubernetes package manager and it has a MongoDB chart that is replicated and horizontally scalable.
+Because the cluster was created with RBAC enabled, you have to create the appropriate ServiceAccount for Tiller (the server side Helm component) to use.
+Run the script [helm-init.ps1](Scripts/helm-init.ps1).

+6. Deploy a highly available instance of MongoDB in the cluster.
+Run the script [helm-install-mongo.ps1](Scripts/helm-install-mongo.ps1).
+Take note of the MongoDB service FQDN, you will need it later in the lab.